Do Contractors Make More Than Employees? (2026)

 3. Unpaid time off

 Every day you don't bill is a day you don't earn.
-20 unpaid days at $76/hour on a standard 8-hour day equals $12,160 in lost income per year.
-Employees receive this as part of their compensation package — contractors must price it into their rate or accept the income reduction.
+At $133,000 in annual billings, the calculator above values 20 unpaid days at roughly $10,230 (your daily share of annual revenue × 20 days) — Employees receive this as part of their compensation package — contractors must price it into their rate or accept the income reduction.

 4. Business overhead